jpardogo/ListBuddies/README.md

     android:layout_height="match_parent"/>
 ```

-There are a bunch of optional custom attributes on the layout:
+There are a bunch of optional custom attributes:

 ```xml
 <com.jpardogo.listbuddies.lib.views.ListBuddiesLayout